d0liver/deadpotato/README.md

 1. Click on the unit that you want to issue a move order for
 2. Click a destination to move it to
-3. Ctrl+click other units to tell them to convoy that unit
+3. Ctrl+click other units to tell them to convoy the moving unit
-4. Shift+click other units to tell them to support that unit
+4. Shift+click other units to tell them to support the moving unit

 Here are some other things that might cause problems: